chrisgrieser/nvim-alt-substitute/README.md

 So for those of us who have never used neovim with anything other than lua, why not work with lua patterns for search-and-replace as well?
 While they are indeed lacking some features when compared to "real" regex, lua patterns do come with some quite handy items like the balanced match `%bxy` or the frontier pattern `%f[set]`.[^1] ([See the Lua Reference Manual on how to use them.](https://www.lua.org/manual/5.4/manual.html#6.4.1))

+For people already well-versed in vim regex, this plugin is indeed of little use, but for newcomers it may lower the barrier by removing the need to learn yet another regex flavor.

 ## Features
 - Use `:AltSubstitute` (short form `:S`) to perform search-and-replace operations using lua patterns.